What is ACARS?

 - Set the receive mode to AM.
 For now turn OFF the squelcher and turn OFF Filter Audio.
 You may experiment later with the squelcher on and with audio AGC if you’d like.

-Note, if you are experienced with SDR-RADIO, you may want to use it instead of SDR#.
-With SDR-RADIO you can output multiple ACARS frequency channels to the same audio device instead of just one.
-This will increase the number of decoded messages you get.
+Note, if you are experienced with the SDR-Radio software, you may want to use it instead of SDR#.
+With SDR-Radio you can output multiple ACARS frequency channels to the same audio device instead of just one.
+This will increase the number of decoded messages you get, but it could also cause more trouble if multiple ACARS messages are broadcast simultaneously.

 There are many software packages that can be used to decode the received ACARS packets.
 PlanePlotter is one good decoding program.
 It has a trial period of 21 days after which you must purchase a licence for 25 euros.
-Acarsd is a free decoding program, however we find its decoding performance to be inferior when compared to PlanePlotter, but some other users have reported the exact opposite so it may or may not work for you.
+Acarsd is a free decoding program that also works well.
 AirNav ACARS is another paid decoding program, but is a little pricer than PlanePlotter.

 Using PlanePlotter to Decode ACARS